civic engagement

 Here are two impactful ways that your nonprofit can meaningfully engage in the momentum leading up to the midterm elections.

-“Don’t boo, vote” - the legendary words of former President Barack Obama have gained renewed relevance in today’s political climate.
-With midterm elections closely approaching us in November, nonprofit advocacy groups (with 501(c)(3) status) should commit to remaining steadfastly nonpartisan and focus efforts on voter outreach and candidate education.
+The legendary words of former President Barack Obama have gained renewed relevance in today’s political climate.
+With midterm elections approaching us in November, nonprofit advocacy groups (with 501(c)(3) status) should commit to remaining steadfastly nonpartisan and focus efforts on voter outreach and candidate education.

 While there are numerous activities that charitable organizations are allowed to engage in before political elections, nonprofits must be cautious to avoid any display of partisanship.
 For example, 501(c)(3) nonprofits are explicitly forbidden from: